lincoln934/refactor-challenge-one/README.md

 Client described project ss follwos:

-AS A marketing agency
+--AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+--I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

 GIVEN a webpage meets accessibility standards